 As we've mentioned many times before, a clear call to action is one of the most important aspects of a successful landing page and overall website.
 That’s why we love the idea of trying out different button text to see how it can impact your conversion rate.

 Say you have a primary CTA button on your eCommerce store home page promoting your new line of snowboards.
 The standard CTA button might say something like “Shop Now.”
 Testing alternative copy like “Explore the Collection” or “Find Your Perfect Fit” may end up increasing your click-through rate.
-It's important to note that an eCommerce Conversion Rate Optimization strategy that may work well with one brand may not work so well for another brand.
-But, that's the beauty of testing - we really don’t know until we try.
-But as they say, nothing ventured, nothing gained.
+It's important to note that an eCommerce conversion rate optimization strategy that may work well with one brand may not work so well for another brand.
+But, that's the beauty of testing—we really don’t know until we try.
+As they say, nothing ventured, nothing gained.

 Promotional Offers